erikvdplas/binding-site-predictor/README.md

 ChIP-seq peak conservative calls are collected per range and per protein-cell combination in a 3D-tensor.
 The data is then pickled into `chip.conservative.pkl` with protocol 2.

+For experiments with only one protein (currently the only experiment supported) one can generate a protein-cell specific dataset by running `python3 pick_chip.py --cell X --protein Y`, where X and Y are the indices of both properties in the original tensor.

+## Training
+One can start training on a specific protein-cell pair by running `python3 train.py --epochs E --chip-path chip-X-Y.conservative.pkl`.
+Check `python3 train.py --help` for additional training options.